 GeneCards Summary for GABRB3 Gene

 GABRB3 (Gamma-Aminobutyric Acid Type A Receptor Beta3 Subunit) is a Protein Coding gene.
 Diseases associated with GABRB3 include epilepsy, childhood absence 5 and childhood absence epilepsy.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Circadian entrainment.
+Among its related pathways are Circadian entrainment and Peptide ligand-binding receptors.
 GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
 An important paralog of this gene is GABRR1.

 UniProtKB/Swiss-Prot Summary for GABRB3 Gene